Cash Back Credit Cards 101

 "Cash back" credit cards can help you earn cash rewards as you use your credit card for purchases.
 How much you can earn and under what conditions depend on the credit card's terms and conditions, but for consumers who tend to pay their statement balances in full, cash back credit cards can provide significant financial benefits.
 Check out the answers to these commonly asked questions to help figure out if a cash back credit card is right for you.

-• 1.
-You can redeem accumulated cash back for a statement credit.
+1. You can redeem accumulated cash back for a statement credit.
 This way, you can apply earned cash back toward your credit card balance.

 While most cards don't charge a fee to redeem cash back rewards, there may be an annual fee on the card.
 Consider the fee carefully to ensure it doesn't cost more than the cash back rewards you're likely to earn.
-Pay attention to the interest rate, especially if you carry a balance, as a card with a high interest rate could also mitigate the benefit of earned cash rewards.
+Pay attention to the interest rate, especially if you carry a balance, as a card with a high interest rate could also lessen the benefit of earned cash rewards.

 Many credit card options allow you to redeem your cash rewards for a statement credit.
+This typically does not count toward your minimum payment due, so check your card’s terms and conditions.

 Some cash back cards require that you accrue a minimum level of rewards before you can begin to redeem your cash back, so make sure to check the terms and conditions of your cash reward program.